Level up your Quizzes using Higher-Order Thinking (HOTs) Questions

 Do HOTs benefit all types of learners?

-Absolutely!
-They cater to different learning styles, foster engagement, and help all students build adaptable skills for the 21st century.
+Absolutely.
+They support different learning styles, foster engagement, and help all students build adaptable skills for the 21st century.